vuthuyduong/dnabarcoder/README.md

 Here t is the threshold or cut-off for removing sequences of the same complex.
 The results will be saved in dnabarcoder/CBSITS.species.diff.fasta dna dnabarcoder/CBSITS.similar

--To predict global similarity cut-off for species identification of the CBSITS dataset:
+- To predict global similarity cut-off for species identification of the CBSITS dataset:

 ../../dnabarcoder.py predict -i dnabarcoder/CBSITS.species.diff.fasta -c CBSITS.current.classification -st 0.9 -et 1 -s 0.001 -ranks species -ml 400 -sim dnabarcoder/CBSITS.sim -prefix CBSITS

 The prefix is to save the prediction and the predicted cutoffs in files dnabarcoder/CBSITS.predicted, dnabarcoder/CBSITS.cutoffs.json and dnabarcoder/CBSITS.cutoffs.json.txt.

--To predict local similarity cut-offs for species identification of the CBSITS dataset:
+- To predict local similarity cut-offs for species identification of the CBSITS dataset:

 ../../dnabarcoder.py predict -i dnabarcoder/CBSITS.species.diff.fasta -c CBSITS.current.classification -st 0.9 -et 1 -s 0.001 -ranks species -higherranks genus,family,order,class,phylum -ml 400 -sim dnabarcoder/CBSITS.sim -prefix CBSITS

 The prediction and cutoffs will be saved in the files dnabarcoder/filamentousfungalITS.predicted, dnabarcoder/CBSITS.cutoffs.json and dnabarcoder/CBSITS.cutoffs.json.txt.

-To visualize the global prediction for all ranks, use the following command:
+- To visualize the global prediction for all ranks, use the following command:

 ../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -ranks species,genus,family,order,class